Exploring Emacs

 Emacs is like no other piece of software in existence.

-Once you have the basics of Emacs down, however, you will find it has much more to offer.
+But Emacs transcends simple editorhood.
+It is, in a way, its own world, with its own vocabulary and development ecosystem.
 Start looking into what Emacs can do, and you will find any number of rabbit holes to go down, some of them far removed from what you might think is in scope for an editor.
 Emacs can be anything from a calculator to a terminal emulator to a Tetris clone.
 Like Walt Whitman, Emacs contains multitudes.
+And it is this world that I will be exploring in this blog.

 It should be pointed out in this inaugural post that I am an Emacs enthusiast but not an expert.
 I have been using it for more than a decade, and feel very comfortable within it, but there is a long way to go still in understanding and mastering what it is capable of.
 This blog is meant as "show and tell", to give me a reason to explore this labyrinth of an editor, to scurry down one rabbit hole after another and report on what I find.